danielangus/Analysis-of-Housing-Market-Trends/README.md

 ## Technologies

-This project was complete using Python 2.7.
+This project was completed using Python 2.7.
 Libraries include:
 * sklearn
 * numpy
 * pandas